Chevrolet Cruze Insurance Rates

 Rates are averaged for all Chevrolet Cruze models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Chevrolet Cruze Insurance
+How to Shop for the Best Cheap Chevrolet Cruze Insurance

-• Drivers with a DUI or reckless driving violation may pay on average $1,610 more each year than a low-risk driver
+• Drivers considered higher risk with a DUI or reckless driving violation pay on average $1,610 more annually for Cruze insurance

-• It is possible to save as much as $160 per year simply by shopping early and online
+• Drivers can save approximately $160 per year just by quoting early and online

-• Increasing deductibles can save approximately $500 each year
+• Increasing comprehensive and collision deductibles could save as much as $500 each year

-• It is possible to save as much as $160 per year simply by shopping early and online
+• Drivers can save approximately $160 per year just by quoting early and online

 As you’ve learned from the above information and from our Chevy Cruze comparison charts, many factors impact your Chevy Cruze insurance rates.
 The level of coverage you purchase will drastically change your Chevy Cruze cost per month.